CodeYourFuture/syllabus/docs/fundamentals/week-2/learning-objectives.md

 - [ ] Communicate challenges and barriers in public
 - [ ] Begin to recognise and address fears of transparency
-- [ ] Take active initiative to overcome barriers to sucess
+- [ ] Take active initiative to overcome barriers to success
 - [ ] Give and receive constructive feedback